tschannes/tschannes.github.com/_posts/2014-12-15-inhalte-fuer-ueberall.md

 > You need to create content in **chunks**, giving it the fluidity and flexibility for it to travel--across devices, sites, and channels--so users can experience it in whatever context they choose.

 Wenn Inhalte überallhin wandern, verändern sie sich gezwungenermassen.
-Veränderung ist auch hier die einzige Konstante.
+Veränderung ist die einzige Konstante.

 > As your content travels, unfixed from a single site, you must learn to let it go.